dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 ## Compiling Schema to Code (`flatc`)

 After the schema file is written, the next step is to compile it to code in the languages you wish to work with.
-This is done with the [FlatBuffers Compiler](flatc.md) (`flatc`) which is one of the binaries built in the repo.
+This is done by the [FlatBuffers Compiler](flatc.md) (`flatc`) which is one of the binaries of the repo.

 ### Building `flatc`

 ### Compiling

-To compile the schema, invoke `flatc` with the schema file and the language(s) flags you wish to generate code for.
-This compilation will generate file(s) that you include in your application code to serialize and deserialize the binary data.
+To compile the schema, invoke `flatc` with the schema file and the language flags you wish to generate code for.
+This compilation will generate files that you include in your application code to serialize and deserialize binary data.

 === "C++"